darecstowell/wraeclast-whisperer/README.md

     ```sh
     cp .env.example .env
     ```
+3. See data/README.md for setting up the database & datalayer.
-3. Choose your preferred installation method:
+4. Choose your preferred installation method:

 **Using Docker**
 - Install and run [Docker](https://www.docker.com/products/docker-desktop/), then -